xrazis/haris.razis.com/content/posts/fundamental-canvas-library.md

 # Effect Class

 The `Effect` class is used to create and manipulate `Particle` classes.
-In the constructor the config object is set, then the animation sprite is loaded, and only when loaded is the rest of the code allowed to run.
+In the constructor the config object is set, then the sprite is loaded, and only when loaded is the rest of the code allowed to run.
 If you try to execute any code that needs the image prior to that you are not guaranteed that the image will be loaded.

 ```javascript